History of April Fool's Day

 on April 1 - including some not-so-funny computer attacks.

-The virus-related pranks wreak havoc on home and business
+Virus-related pranks and spoofs wreak havoc on home and business

 systems silently infected weeks beforehand by attachments

-transported via mail messages or other files; they were
+transported via mail messages or other files; these silent villian bits of code are carefully

-timed to activate on April 1 and to propagate.
+timed to activate on April 1 and to propagate themselves.

 external connections on April 1 as a brute-force preventative